 “Don’t make something unless it is both necessary and useful; but if it is both necessary and useful, don’t hesitate to make it beautiful.”—Shaker rule of thumb

-The quote above is so important to Room & Board’s approach to design that it is displayed on the walls in many of our showrooms across the country.
+The quote above is so essential to Room & Board’s approach to design that we display it on the walls in our showrooms across the country.
 Shaker style is known for simple lines, functionality and fine craftsmanship.
-Often referred to as the first minimalists, the Shakers designed their buildings and furniture around the principles of order and neatness.
-Their timeless aesthetic inspired modern designers like George Nakashima and Hans Wegner, and has found its way into our collections as well.
+Often referred to as the first minimalists, Shakers designed their buildings and furniture around the principle of neatness.
+Their timeless aesthetic inspired modernists like George Nakashima and Hans Wegner.
+It has found its way into our collections as well.
 Here are a few examples of Shaker style as interpreted by Room & Board.